 There are 54 blocks in a Classic Jenga stack.
 Label each one with a numbered sticker.
-Prepare a numbered table of key historical terms.
+Prepare a numbered table of key historical terms, questions or tasks.
 Break your class into teams and let the fun begin!

 What do you need?

 54 Classic Jenga blocks (Available from any good toy store)

 Table of key terms (See History Matters template below), questions or tasks

 2 or more teams

 Set up the tower.
 Place three blocks per layer, alternating direction by layer.

 With only one hand, the first player from the first team removes a block from anywhere below the highest completed layer.
 The player can touch the blocks to find a loose one.
 He/she takes note of the number on the block.

 The block is placed on top of the tower.
 Wait 10 seconds.
 Use this time to refer to the key term table.
 If the tower falls, the player loses.
 If the tower stands, the player uses the key term to generate a piece of factual information, answers the question or completes the task.

 Fact > Martin Luther nailed his 95 Theses against the church door of Wittenberg Castle